Eamonn Meaney Counselling & Psychotherapy

 • Money Pressures

-Given that the nature of my work with couples is largely facilitative, you can be assured that my role is not to take sides or make judgements about who is right or wrong.
-Additionally I do not instruct, or offer opinions about whether couples should stay together or to separate.
-However I do provide a safe and neutral space for family members or couples to acknowledge what their relationship has become, to review how this happened, and to appraise the meaning of change for the relationship.
-Established patterns of communication and conflict resolution will be assessed together to evaluate preferred approaches and outcomes.
+Given that the nature of our work with couples is largely facilitative, you can be assured that our role is not to take sides or make judgements about who is right or wrong.
+Additionally, we do not advise or offer opinions about whether couples should stay together or separate.
+However, we do provide a safe and neutral space for couples to acknowledge what their relationship has become, to review how this happened, and to appraise the meaning of change for the relationship.
+Established patterns of communication and conflict resolution will be assessed together, to evaluate preferred approaches and outcomes.

 Specifically counselling may enable couples to: